 With a clear focus on social change toward sustainability, this studio brings to the students' attention the new design paradigms resulting from incipient social experiments in collective participation, collective behaviors, sharing frameworks, and anew forms of interacting with people.
 There is a global culture that generates activities which are intrinsically appealing to more people and often attached to the physical proximity and community interactions that cities offer.
 In this class, the experience of co-producing something tangible as part of a group of equal peers intersects with Baltimore's social challenges in establishing an overview of the links between the city's pressing social needs and the objects, services, interactions, and behaviors necessary to address them through design.

 The Thesis Seminar is a space where thesis students find their voice and develop original research to fuel their individual investigations.
 It is a forum for discussion and co-creation that informs individual and collective thinking.
 It helps students frame their problems and define the conceptual underpinnings of their thesis work.
 The seminar has a megatrend component that relates to collective ambitions and collective behavior of different kinds, visible across the board and across countries.
-This component of looking out complements the inward-looking Thesis Seminar as students identify and become familiar with the most current thinking defining the individual and collective behavior of our time and learn how to incorporate it to their thesis investigations.Prerequisite: PRD 302, or permission from the instructor
+This component of looking out complements the inward-looking Thesis Seminar as students identify and become familiar with the most current thinking defining the individual and collective behavior of our time and learn how to incorporate it to their thesis investigations.Prerequisite: PRD 302

 The Thesis Studio is the culmination of the BFA program and a requirement for graduation.
 Each student works with a departmental advisor and a number of in-house or external advisors to develop a project resulting from a self-generated investigation.
 Results are broad and far ranging, from products to furniture, services, culture-driven explorations, products for social impact, etc. The onus of defining and managing the process is on students.
 The thesis project is an independent endeavor to demonstrate that students have acquired the fluency necessary to join the professional world of product design.
 Like previous studios, the Thesis Studio is allotted 3 credits, although it is highly personalized and has a greater flexibility of schedules and methodologies.Prerequisite: PRD 401